 When we sing together, we are corporately singing the praises of our God.
 It’s a participatory activity.
 This “Songs We Sing” post is a weekly effort to help us better learn the songs we are singing — as well as to gather some small insight into what we are singing.
 If you’d like a copy of the songs listed, a link is provided (where available).
-For the services of February 5, 2017, Redemption bands We Come Alive (in Jasper) and The Reprise (in Loogootee) led music and we sang:
+For the services of July 9, 2017, Redemption worship leaders Daniel Ross (in Jasper) and Caleb Spencer (in Loogootee) led music acoustically and we sang:

 Written by Dustin Kensrue, 2013.
 We worship a triune God (Father, Son, Spirit) Who is three in one.
 This song address our Triune God in each verse (Father, Son, Spirit) and helps us remember we are only saved by grace alone.

 Buy “Grace Alone” by The Modern Post.